frakkerman/vrp_competition/README.md

 10. After submitting, it might take some time before your score appears on the leaderboard, depending on the length of the queue of submissions.
 11. No rights can be derived from this information and the leaderboard at any moment in time.

-## Compettion rewards
+## Competition rewards

-* The group that is first on the leaderboard in round 1 gets 0.25 bonus-points on Assignment 2
+* The group that is first on the leaderboard in round 1 gets 0.25 bonus points on Assignment 2
-* The group that is first on the leaderboard in round 2 get 0.5 bonus-points on Assignment 2
+* The group that is first on the leaderboard in round 2 gets 0.5 bonus points on Assignment 2
-* The winning groups present their approach (5 minutes) in the lecture after the competition ended.
+* The winning groups present their approach (5 minutes) in the lecture after the competition ends.

 # Provisional Leaderboard

 No rights can be derived from below leaderboard, at the end of the competition the definite leaderboard will be published by us.
-Note that a lower score is better and that `Passed` indicates if your solution ran without bugs and finished within the timelimit of 5 minutes.
+Note that a lower score is better and that `Passed` indicates if your solution ran without bugs and finished within the time limit of 5 minutes.

 <!-- LEADERBOARD_START -->
 | Rank | Date | GroupNumber | Passed | Score | Runtime |